nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 * [Summary Care Records (SCR)](https://digital.nhs.uk/services/summary-care-records-scr)

-* Pathology and test labs
+* Pathology labs and any other services or providers that send information and results automatically to the existing system.
+For example, Bowel screening, Hospital letters, 111, Out of hours

 * Pharmacies

-* Hospital letters

 * [Primary Care Support England](https://pcse.england.nhs.uk/)

-* Subsidiary and Third party system suppliers.
-For example, DocMan or Apollo Scan for document scanning and management (see below)
+* [Subsidiary and Third party system suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), for example, DocMan or Apollo Scan for document scanning and management (see below)